#1960s #1970s #2000s

 It’s kinda loosely based on reality.
-Joan Sims is a French princess (who adores eating garlic) that Henry VIII (Sid James) tires of and wants to divorce.
+Joan Sims is a French princess (who adores eating garlic) that Henry VIII (Sid James) tires of and then wants to divorce.
 This to replace her with her buxom lady in waiting Bettina (Barbara Windsor).
 Bizarrely, Sid James wasn’t the first choice for the role of Henry VIII, with Harry Secombe originally chosen for this part.
 However, as a Carry on fan it is hard to think of Sid James as anyone but Henry VIII.

-Although quite a lot of the plot is fictional, the film also casts the Carry on regulars in other real life historical characters from this time.
+Although quite a lot of the plot is fictional, the film also casts the Carry on regulars in other real-life historical characters from this time.
 With Thomas Cromwell as played by Kenneth Williams and Cardinal Wolsey depicted by Terry Scott.
-If one of Sid James’ costumes look vaguely familiar its because Richard Burton used them in the below movie.
+If one of Sid James’ costumes look vaguely familiar it’s because Richard Burton used them in the below movie.

 Anne of the Thousand Days (1969)

 Anne of the Thousand Days – Trailer, Anne of the Thousand Days Trailer